-Fresh ripe raspberries are stuffed with white chocolate for a simple and sweet treat!
+These Raspberry Rockets are chocolate stuffed raspberries.
+A simple and sweet treat!
 Plus, Raspberry Rockets is fun to say!
 Perfect for Valentine’s Day or anytime.

-I’d like to say that I was so consumed with Superbowl food (like my cheesy corn dip and mini tortellini kabobs), that I completely spaced on Valentine’s delicacies.
-But the fact is V-Day falls so close to Haley’s birthday that all my focus is always on her special day.
+I’d like to say that I was so consumed with Super Bowl food (like my cheesy corn dip and mini tortellini kabobs), that I completely spaced on Valentine’s delicacies.
+But the fact is V-Day falls so close to my daughter’s birthday that all my focus is always on her special day.
 Also, if it doesn’t involve a large group or having the day off from work, then it ain’t no holiday!

 But I know most of you are expecting soooomething.
 Come on Amy!
 Show me a red and white cake…some heart shaped cookies…a picture of people kissing…something!